ProfProgram/Gilded-Canvas/README.md

 update1 : Laravel Framework Update

 Laravel was committed to the repo.
 This came along with empty views files, and updated routes to accommodate the views.
 An update to the default seeder to input dummy/testing data into the database, as well as migration and model files for the database.
+For more information about the Laravel framework we have kept the automatic README.md that generates upon creation of a Laravel project.

 update2 : Pages